Reviews You Can Rely On

 Credit: Matt Lighthart

-We're also happy to see that you can get your prints to the printer itself through WiFi or a USB thumb drive.
+You can get your prints to the printer itself through WiFi or a USB thumb drive.
 These days, we think a WiFi connection option should be non-negotiable with higher-tier printers.

 Print Capabilities

 First things first, the build volume is well above average at 235mm x 235mm x 250mm (9.25" x 9.25" x 9.84").
 The gantry-style structure feels rock solid, and our build tests showed that wobble is generally under control, so we felt comfortable saying that the full build volume is utilizable.
 Or… we did until we actually put it to the test.
 Unfortunately, we were only able to get AnkerMake's slicer to print a maximum 225mm x 225mm frame, about 8% less than advertised.
-This isn't necessarily a deal breaker; other printers deviated far more, for example, but it is worth pointing out.
+This isn't necessarily a deal breaker; other printers deviated far more, but it is worth pointing out.

 ankermake m5 - proving that the full advertised build volume is possible (hint -...